cheat-sheets/game-theory-cheat-sheet/README.md

 [Bayesian Nash Equilibrium](#bayesian-games)

+[The Core](#coalitional-games) (analogous to Nash equilibrium for coalitional games)

-Nash equilibrium for different types of game:
+Nash equilibrium for different types of games:

 |                     | **Simultaneous**       | **Sequential**          |
 | ---                 | ---                    | ---                     |